vikas187/OpenWeather/README.md

 country: The name of the country where the city is located.</br>

-date: The date for which the weather forecast is provided.</br>
+date: The date for the hour in past the weather forecast is provided.</br>

 localtime: The local time at the location of the city.</br>